-Tamba Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustained "underpricing" where costs exceed revenues.
-DELOW that perceived margin would have a devastating the affiliates' business, and effect upon would make retention of market shares impossible.
-Competitors would be given access to very valuable information which will enable those firms to price their service advantage.
+Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustained "underpricing" where costs exceed revenues. below that perceived margin would have devastating ڪ effect upon the affiliates' business, 200 would retention of market shares impossible.
+Competitors would be given access to very valuable information which will to price their service their enable those firms zdvantage.

-18 Q. How does the operation of the competitive business affect

-19 the cost of Tampa Electric's affiliated company
+Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense?

-20 transportation expense?